walethewave/SQL-Driven-Sales-Performance-Analysis/README.md

-# Super-Market-Sales-using-SQL
+# SQL-Driven Sales Performance Analysis
-# Super Market Sales: Unveiling Consumer Behavior and Retail Trends through Supermarket Sales Data
+# SQL-Driven Sales Performance Analysis: Unveiling Consumer Behavior and Retail Trends through Supermarket Sales Data
 ## About Dataset
 Here's a brief description of each of the attributes or labels in the dataset:
 1. **Invoice ID:** A unique identifier for each invoice or transaction.